davidjosearaujo/re-sus-deb-package/docs/Report.md

 ![Yet another download](./images/16_03_malware_strings.png)

 In the next section we can see the following:

 - Lines 1-2: These lines appear to show memory addresses and then the names of corresponding programs.
 Busybox is a lightweight Unix-based operating system.
 Shell refers to the command line interface.

 - Lines 4-9: These lines appear to show output messages that include placeholders, represented by "%s".
 These placeholders are likely filled with data about hacked devices, including their IP addresses, ports, usernames, and passwords.

 - Lines 11-12: These lines reference "sh" and "shell" which are likely referring to the command line interface, where the commands to remove the temporary directory are being run.

 - Lines 14-17: These lines reference processes being killed. "pkill" and "killall" are commands used to terminate processes.

 - Lines 19-22: These lines appear to show output messages about a payload being sent, a device being infected and a device not being infected.

 - Lines 24-27: This line appears to show a formatted string, potentially used in a HTTP request.

-Lines 29-30: These lines appear to be commands to clear the bash history, which is the log of commands entered into the command line interface.
+- Lines 29-30: These lines appear to be commands to clear the bash history, which is the log of commands entered into the command line interface.

-Overall, the code appears to be malicious and designed to hack into devices, steal login credentials and then cover its tracks by deleting the command history.
+Overall, the code appears to be designed to cover its tracks by deleting the command history.
 We can't however, be certain that that is its purpose.

 ![Python SSH library](./images/16_05_malware_strings.png)